Special Updated FAQ: November 12, 2019

 Q2: What should I expect as a subscriber?

-A: Expect trade Alerts as new trades are triggered, both via email and posted on the website under your level of service, i.e, Standard/Premium/PRO.
-We have an App own development that will be released for Android and IOS as soon as it is ready.
+A: Expect trade Alerts as new trades are triggered, both via email and posted on the website under your level of service, either Premium (Intermediate Term) or PRO (Short-Term).

 The Blue Line Premium Service uses 180 minute price bars to generate a more intermediate term trade, 3-5 weeks.
 The Blue Line PRO Service trades off of hourly price bars and generate trades lasting from 3-5 days.